 There are many viruses that can affect saltwater fish.
 The most commonly seen is lymphocystis, an iridovirus that also has a freshwater counterpart.

-Clinical signs of lymphocystis include small white or light-colored nodules on your fishes' skin and fins.
+Clinical signs of lymphocystis include small white or light-colored nodules on the fish's skin and fins.
 They may also form internally on various organs, which will not be visible.

-There is no effective treatment for this disease at present.
+There is no effective medication for this disease at present, although your aquatic veterinarian can surgically remove growths from the fin margins.
 Most of the time, these lesions will resolve on their own, provided your fish is not stressed.

 04 of 05

-Gas bubble disease occurs when small microbubbles coalesce in the skin and eyes of fishes.
-The small microbubbles are formed in the environment most commonly from barely misaligned plumbing.
-These diffuse into the fish through the gills and squeeze out of the blood stream in various places.
+Gas bubble disease occurs when the water becomes supersaturated with pressurized gas and small microbubbles coalesce in the skin and eyes of fishes.
+The microbubbles are formed in the environment most commonly from misaligned plumbing sucking air into the filter tubing.
+The dissolved pressurized gas diffuses into the fish through the gills and bubbles out of the blood stream in various places.
 You may see one large bubble or multiple smaller bubbles in the skin, fins and/or eyes of your fish.

 Please do not attempt to pop the bubbles yourself!
 Your veterinarian will handle the procedure safely, with your fish properly anesthetized, and provide supportive care.
 It is critical to locate the source of the microbubbles so the condition does not recur.Continue to 5 of 5 below.